 We should all be able to rely on good local health services close to home to keep our communities healthy.

-I will work to establish a new GP surgery in Melton and to improve GP provision across Rutland, and to secure a CCG commitment to invest in Rutland Memorial not to shut it down.
+I was elected on a pledge to establish a new GP surgery in Melton, to improve GP provision across Rutland, and to secure a CCG commitment to invest in Rutland Memorial not to shut it down.